jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

                {"key": "value"}
            )

-  the terminal updates to show an :doc:`AttributeError` and I add it to the list of exceptions encountered
+  the terminal updates to show an :doc:`AttributeError` which I add to the list of exceptions encountered

   .. code-block:: python